david-c0rtes/ADS_Project/README.md

 Ranks users by levels and XP using a quicksort algorithm.

+Hash tables are transformed to a list for quicksort.

 Displays the top performers in a separate window.

 **Habit Updates:**